BYU-PRISM/hale-trajectory/README.md

 ## Running the code

-Explain how to run the automated tests for this system
+Explain how to run the default optimization case.

+### Settings

 ### Viewing Dashboard